krishnakadiyala/NPAcourse/labs/Lab_01_Accessing_Lab_Environment.md

 *  The pod will map directly to a publicly available FQDN that will be the public IP of your Linux jump host.
 *  You will be able to access all network devices by name through this jump host when the network labs start.

-The FQDN will be as fillows:
+The FQDN will be as follows:

 ```
 pod<pod-number>.cloud.networktocode.com